50 Expert Tips for Hunting the Whitetail Rut

 The best part of your entire deer hunting season is here.
 Make the most of it by studying these pro secrets for hunting every phase of the rut

-It’s October 20th as I write this, midday, and I just spotted a deer while driving home from a quick trip to town.
+It’s the end of October as I write this, midday, and I just spotted a deer while driving home from a quick trip to town.
 Smack in the middle of a wide-open cut cornfield, with the sun high in the sky, was a 150-class tank of a buck trotting through the stubble, nose to the ground, following the scent, I assume, of an early-estrus doe.
 It’s not even November yet, but the rut is here.
 And all of a sudden, I can’t wait to get into a tree stand.

 The very beginning of the rut is the best.
 Not because deer activity is at its peak, but because the anticipation of it is.
 The best deer hunting of the year is right in front of us.
 And to be sure you make the most of it, we have reached to the country’s top deer experts and guides and collected their best 50 tips for hunting every phase of the whitetail rut.

 If you’ve got your phone handy, you can read them once you climb into your own tree stand.
 Just don’t forget to look up every few seconds.

 Phase One: Late Pre-Rut

 Although most does aren’t yet ready to breed, bucks are feeling increasingly amorous, moving more within their home range, rubbing and scraping.
 It’s a great time to kill a giant, before he finds that first willing doe and abandons any patterns in his core area.
 Here are out experts top tips for this phase of the breeding season.